msv-lab/llm-play/README.md

     llm-play --prompt prompt.md
     llm-play < prompt.md

-The argument and the file options are mutually-exclusive.
-They both take precedence over stdin.

 In all these cases, the response is printed on stdout, and can be redirected to a file:

     llm-play "What is the capital of China?" > output.md

-For convenience, default settings such as the model and its temperature can be configured interactively with `-c/--configure`.
+Default settings such as the model and its temperature can be configured interactively with `-c/--configure`.
 These settings are saved in `~/.llm_play.yaml`:

     llm-play -c

-Command-line options take precedence over the default settings.

-`--version` prints the version; `--help` print the help message.
+Command-line options take precedence over the default settings. `--version` prints the version; `--help` print the help message.

 ## Batch Processing